Cosmetology Course Information

 COSMETOLOGY INSTRUCTIONAL TECHNIQUES AND METHODS

 The Cosmetology 1550 clock hour course is provided through a sequential set of learning steps which address specific tasks necessary for State Board preparation, graduation and job entry level skills.
 Clinic equipment, implements and products are comparable to those used in the industry.
 Each student will receive instruction that relates to the performance of useful, creative and productive career oriented activities.
 The course is presented through well-developed lesson plans that reflect the latest educational methods.
-Subjects are presented by means of lecture, demonstration, and student participation.
+Subjects are presented by means of lecture, demonstration, distance education and student participation.
 Audio-visual aids, guest speakers, field trips, and other related learning methods are used in the course.